-The number of candidates for the U.S. Democratic presidential primaries in 2020 rose to 15 this week, with former Texas Congressman Beto O'Rourke announcing his run.
-Among the field of candidates are seven sitting members of Congress, six women and also five minority candidates.
-Other bids came from former and current mayors, an entrepreneur and a self-help author, who has been called Oprah's spiritual adviser.
+The number of candidates for the U.S. Democratic presidential primaries in 2020 rose to 19 this week, with former vice president Joe Biden making his long-expected announcement.
+Among the field of candidates are nine sitting members of Congress, six women and also six minority candidates.
+Other bids came from former and current mayors, former Congressmen, a governor, an entrepreneur and a self-help author who has been called Oprah's spiritual adviser.

-Two candidates, Sen. Kirsten Gillibrand (D-NY) and Pete Buttigieg, decided to form what is called an exploratory committee ahead of a proper campaign announcement, but are almost certainly attempting a run for president.
-Sen. Elizabeth Warren (D-MA) has already upgraded from "exploring" to a full-flegded campaign.
+Some candidates had decided to form what is called an exploratory committee ahead of a proper campaign announcement, but all of them have sinced announced a full-fledged run for president.

-The only candidate for the Republican primaries so far is the current president of the United States
+There are two candidates for the Republican primaries so far: the current president of the United States

-, Donald Trump.
-He filed for a 2020 run on Jan 20, 2017, the day of his inauguration, according to documents filed with the Federal Election Commission
+, Donald Trump and former governor of Massachusetts, William Weld.
+Trump filed for a 2020 run on Jan 20, 2017, the day of his inauguration, according to the Federal Election Commission

 .
 Weld had previously been associated with the Libertarian party, but changed his affiliation back to Republican ahead of his campaign announcement and filing with the FEC on April 1.